A formal celebration of Horace Seldon’s life was held on October 21st at the Cathedral Church of St. Paul, 138 Tremont St., Boston.

 In order to coordinate with an event so very dear to Dad’s heart, the Celebration service was held in connection with The Women’s March of Courage.

 He would love it!
 A Celebration of Life, and action!

-More pictures and details coming soon – in the meantime enjoy some video snippets of the Second Line Social Aid and Pleasure Society Brass Band who played at the march, and before and after the Celebration of Life.
+Enjoy some video snippets of the Second Line Social Aid and Pleasure Society Brass Band who played at the march, and before and after the Celebration of Life.

 Love from Hopeful Horace’s gang,

 After the Women’s March of Courage, the Second Line Social Aid and Pleasure Society Brass Band on the steps of Cathedral Church of St. Paul